raspberrypilearning/disco-dance-floor/en/step_4.md

 + Spot Angle: `48`
 + Intensity: `2`
 + Shadow Type: Soft Shadows
-+ Normal bias: `0.4`
-+ Near plane: `0.1`
 + Render mode: Important

 --- /task ---

 --- task ---

 **Test:** 'Play' your project to see the spotlight over the ball.
 Use the keys to move the ball.
 The spotlight will stay in the same position.

+Press the 'Play' button again to stop running your project.

 --- /task ---